SurekshyaSharma/ust_cci_training/docs/using-git.md

 # Git - ***Notes***

-Hi Farrah!
+## Cloning a repository

-Getting a repository from git hub
+Getting a repository from git hub.

 ```git
 git clone <URL>